-Wickson is no more than a few bites, but it is favored for its sweetness.
+Wickson is no more than a few bites, but it is favored for its sweet-tart flavor.
 It is a small, round, spicy apple, intensely sweet with a pronounced acid tang.
-It is, therefore, renowned as a perfect cider, hard cider, and champagne cider apple, although it’s a popular choice for fresh-eating and baking as well.
+Wickson is renowned as a cider, hard cider, and champagne cider apple, although it is a popular choice for fresh-eating and baking as well.

-Often referred to as a large crabapple, one or two inches in diameter, Wickson has red striping over a buttery yellow peel; its flesh is both juicy and fragile.
+Often referred to as a large crabapple, one or two inches in diameter, Wickson has red striping over a buttery yellow peel; its flesh is juicy and fragile.
 Wicksons are easy to identify as they dangle from the tree branch in garlands.
-Harvest begins anywhere from late September to early October, and they have good storage life.
+Harvest begins anywhere from late September to late October, and Wicksons have good storage life.

 Parentage: Cross of unnamed crab apples

 Named for E.J.
 Wickson, a well-known California pomologist, Wickson Crab as it is sometimes called, is thought to be a cross of Newtown Pippin and Esopus Spitzenburg.
 It dates back to 1944.